openedx/edx-platform/docs/course_authors/source/organizing_course.rst

 	you work with a private unit or edit a draft of a public unit.

-To create a Unit from the Course Outline or the Subsection page:
+To create a unit from the Course Outline or the subsection page:

 #.
-Within the Subsection, click **New Unit**.
+Within the subsection, click **New Unit**.
 #.
 Enter the Display Name that students will see.
 #.
-Click a Component type to add a the first Component in the Unit.
+Click a component type to add a the first component in the Unit.

    .. image:: Images/Unit_DisplayName_Studio.png

 #.
-Follow the instructions for the type of Component, listed below.
+Follow the instructions for the type of component, listed below.
 #.
 By default, the Unit visibility is **Private**, meaning students will not be able to see the Unit.
 Unless you want to publish the Unit to students immediately, leave this setting.
-See LINK for more information on releasing your course.
+See :ref:`Publishing Your Course` for more information on releasing your course.

-The Unit with the single Component is placed at the bottom of the Subsection.
+The unit with the single component is placed at the bottom of the subsection.

 .. _Components: